qmlbook/qmlbook/en/ch07/index.rst

     :start-after: M3>>
     :end-before: <<M3

-.. todo:: show screen-shot from example, when shadows will work on Qt5
+.. todo:: show screen-shot from example, when shadows will work on Qt 5

 Images
 ------